 Injector Plate - Without Elements

 The UC Irvine Rocket Project team was excited to receive their parts in pristine shape and exactly to specification.
-Martinez said,

 Left to right: Chief Engineer Mitchell Martinez, Project Manager Rasheed Aziz, and Project Lead Tan Nguyen